Akshayakayy/cShell/README.md

 - remindme.c - reminds user with a custom message after the given number of seconds elapse

 ## ADDITIONAL FUNCTIONS
-- setenv var value : SHRILL sets the value of var to value, or to the empty string if value is omitted.
-Initially, SHRILL inherits environment variables from its parent.
+- setenv var value : cShell sets the value of var to value, or to the empty string if value is omitted.
+Initially, cShell inherits environment variables from its parent.
 Your shell can modify the value of an existing environment variable or create a new environment variable via the setenv command.
-- unsetenv var : SHRILL destroys the environment variable var.
+- unsetenv var : cShell destroys the environment variable var.
 - jobs : prints a list of all currently running jobs along with their pid, in particular, background jobs, in order of their creation along with their state – Running or Stopped.
 - kjob <jobNumber> <signalNumber> : takes the job id of a running job and sends a signal value to that process.
 - fg <jobNumber> : brings a running or a stopped background job with given job number to foreground.